gruz/cv/README.md

 DESCRIPTION:

-    Worked on mostly new for me technologies.
-Learned Laravel and developed a REST API for FusionPBX (VoIP software).
-Converted the API to sockets.
+    Developed a Laravel diven REST API for FusionPBX VOIP software, converted it to web-sockets.
     Worked on different PHP backend and JS frontend tasks.
-Got huge experience in a good team.

----
-COMPANY:      OBEC POCTE

-POSITION:     A kind of owner

-START:        2004

-END:          now

-DESCRIPTION:

-    My web-site.
-Working as a freelancer for years I have developed many Joomla extensions.
-So the freelance jobs results, which are often hidden, can be seen as my extensions, sometimes my experience-share articles.
-	It's not a company, but is a significant part of my job, life and experience share.

 ---